docknetwork/crypto-wasm-ts/README.md

 Proving and verifying knowledge of signature can be done with or without using the composite proof system but this doc will only describe using the composite proof system.
 For the other way, see tests [here](./tests/bbs-plus.spec.ts)

-The code for BBS+ signature lives [here](./src/bbs-plus).
+The code for BBS signature lives [here](./src/bbs-plus).

 ### Accumulators

 #### Setup

-Similar to BBS+ signatures, accumulators also have a setup phase where public parameters and keys are generated and these public values need to be published.
+Similar to BBS signatures, accumulators also have a setup phase where public parameters and keys are generated and these public values need to be published.
 The accumulator manager's signing key is needed to update the accumulator or create a witness and the public key is needed to verify the (non)membership.
 This document talks only about Positive accumulator, for universal accumulator see the corresponding tests.

-  Similar to BBS+, parameters can be generated randomly or deterministically.
+  Similar to BBS, parameters can be generated randomly or deterministically.
   ```ts
   // Randomly generated params
   const paramsRandom = PositiveAccumulator.generateParams();